TABLE OF CONTENTS

 Strategy 5: Active-Active Multi-Region (RTO: 0 seconds, RPO: 0 seconds)

-What it is:- Production traffic served from multiple regions simultaneously
+- Production traffic served from multiple regions simultaneously

 - Both regions active and processing requests